zaphosting/docs/docs/dedicated-linux-ubuntu.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/L3YcGNbYWpMmaDj/preview)

-The setup of course deletes all persisting data on the system, we accept that by ticking "Continue" and pressing enter.
+The setup, of course, deletes all persisting data on the system, we accept that by ticking "Continue" and pressing enter.

 ***